Animal Profile

 Let's get to know each other a bit more...

 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
-Tarmack is at risk due to behavioral reasons.
-Initially, Tarmack was observed to be highly fearful.
-Noted to growl and lunge towards people.
-During his assessment Tarmack was observed to have a tense body, show whale eye, and lip lick.
-Overtime Tarmack has warmed up to handlers.
-Tarmack has also been observed to pull hard towards other dogs in the kennel room and while on the street.
-During one instance, Tarmack attempted to jump through the gate to get closer to another dog.
+This pet is available only through ACC New Hope partners.
+To adopt or foster, please complete the pre-screener form below.
+Inquiries sent directly to ACC will not receive a response.
+Pre-Screener Form Tarmack is at risk due to behavioral concerns.
+Upon arrival, Tarmack was observed to be highly fearful of handlers.
+During his first assessment, Tarmack was observed to have a tense body, show whale eye, and lip lick.
+Overtime, Tarmack has warmed up to handlers.
+In his most recent handling assessment, Tarmack showed significant improvement, approaching handlers readily and was treat receptive.
+Unfortunately, Tarmack has been showing a decreasing threshold for arousal.
+In a recent incident, Tarmack lunged toward a staff member grabbing a staff member's shirt leaving a small tear (no skin contact).
+Tarmack has been showing promising results with clicker training and the use of pattern games.
 Medically, Tarmack is apparently healthy.
 Meet Tarmack!
 Tarmack was found as a stray and brought to ACC by police officers after being discovered in the Bronx.
 The shelter environment has been overwhelming for him, and he's understandably fearful right now.
 When approached calmly-and especially with tasty treats-he shows that he wants to engage and can be guided safely.
 Beneath the stress, Tarmack is a sensitive dog who's trying to figure things out and needs someone willing to move at his pace.
 My Ideal Home Tarmack needs a calm, low-traffic, adult-only home with an experienced adopter who understands fearful dogs.
 He'll do best with predictable routines, quiet surroundings, and lots of patience.
 Slow, choice-based introductions to people and new environments-paired with positive reinforcement-will help him build trust and confidence over time.
 Good with Other Pets?
 No known history.
 In the shelter, he has not shown overt reactivity during assessments, but introductions to any other pets would need to be extremely slow, structured, and guided by an experienced handler after a full decompression period.
 Leash Manners Walks with little pulling but is hypervigilant and tense.
 He benefits from quiet routes, distance from triggers, and gentle encouragement with treats to help him feel safe while moving through the world.
-Other Fun Facts • Highly food-motivated, which helps him learn and feel more secure • Sensitive soul who does best with quiet and consistency • Likely to blossom once he's out of the shelter and given time to decompress • Looking for a patient person who can help him feel safe and understood
+Other Fun Facts • Highly food-motivated, which helps him learn and feel more secure • Sensitive soul who does best with quiet and consistency • Likely to blossom once he's out of the shelter and given time to decompress

 My medical notes are...